AllanNiwagaba/UgandaCoffeeExports/README.md

 This EDA Process involved the following:
 - Used Power BI Power query to connect to the datasets folder.
 This ensured easy appending of datasets for different periods
-- Depulicated the Main Facts table and created dimensions tables (Coffee type, Distinations, Buyers, Exporting companies)
+- Created dimensions tables (Coffee type, Distinations, Buyers, Exporting companies)
-- Used an alreading existing code stored in word to create the calendar table
+- Created the calendar table
 - Created a star schema model and set up relationships